The Best Herbs for SIBO Treatment

-Small Intestine Bacterial Overgrowth, also known as SIBO, is defined by excessive growth of unhealthy gut bacteria.
-These bacteria produce a disruptive amount of gas, including methane and hydrogen, leading to symptoms including bloating, abdominal pain, and diarrhea.
+Small Intestine Bacterial Overgrowth, also known as SIBO, is defined by excessive growth of unhealthy gut bacteria in the small intestine.
+These bacteria produce gas, including methane and hydrogen, which can cause bloating, abdominal pain, and diarrhea.

 Bacteria overgrowth is not the only concern.
 SIBO also causes gut damage.
-While prescription antibiotics are standard to kill off these bacteria, Traditional Chinese Medicine (TCM) herbs pose an alternative, and more holistic option.
+While traditional prescriptions can help, Traditional Chinese Medicine (TCM) herbs offer a more holistic approach to treating SIBO.

 In this blog, we will discuss the following: